Top 5 Most In-Demand Programming Languages in the Today's Job Market.

 Programming Languages Are In an Extremely High Demand Today.

-This might sound like a boring type of job until you realize the range of applications of these programming languages.
+Software development might sound like a boring type of career until you realize the range of applications of these programming languages.
 These applications can be as small as the Flappy Bird game on your iPhone, to as large as assisting construction workers to control giant cranes to build skyscrapers and assisting astronauts to control spaceships.

 Since the use of programming languages is so extremely high in today’s market, one could say that learning programming is a solid and marketable skill to have — not only for employees but also for free birds.
 Today, many people working on their professional development learn programming languages to become freelancers and their own bosses.